umpirsky/Twig-Gettext-Extractor/README.md

 ## License

-Silex is licensed under the MIT license
+Twig Gettext Extractor is licensed under the MIT license.